tedneward/Worldspine-DnD5e/Classes/Barbarian/TotemWarrior.md

 ```
 def level14(npc):
     spirit = choose("Choose a Totem Spirit: ", ['Bear', 'Eagle', 'Elk', 'Tiger', 'Wolf'])
-    npc.spirit = spirit
-    if npc.spirit == 'Bear':
+    if spirit == 'Bear':
-        npc.traits.append("***Totemic Attunement: Bear.*** While raging, any creature within 5 feet of you that's hostile to you has disadvantage on attack rolls against targets other than you or another character with this feature.
-An enemy is immune to this effect if it can't see or hear you or if it can't be frightened.")
+        npc.append(Feature("Totemic Attunement: Bear", "While raging, any creature within 5 feet of you that's hostile to you has disadvantage on attack rolls against targets other than you or another character with this feature.
+An enemy is immune to this effect if it can't see or hear you or if it can't be frightened.") )
-    elif npc.spirit == 'Eagle':
+    elif spirit == 'Eagle':
-        npc.traits.append("***Totemic Attunement: Eagle.*** While raging, you have a flying speed equal to your current walking speed.
-This benefit works only in short bursts; you fall if you end your turn in the air and nothing else is holding you aloft.")
+        npc.append(Feature("Totemic Attunement: Eagle", "While raging, you have a flying speed equal to your current walking speed.
+This benefit works only in short bursts; you fall if you end your turn in the air and nothing else is holding you aloft.") )
-    elif npc.spirit == 'Elk':
+    elif spirit == 'Elk':
-        npc.defer(lambda npc: npc.bonusactions.append("***Totemic Attunement: Elk.*** While raging, you can move to pass through the space of a Large or smaller creature.
+        npc.append(BonusAction("Totemic Attunement: Elk", "While raging, you can move to pass through the space of a Large or smaller creature.
 That creature must succeed on a Strength saving throw (DC {8 + npc.proficiencybonus() + npc.STRbonus()}) or be knocked prone and take 1d12 + {npc.STRbonus()} bludgeoning damage.") )
-    elif npc.spirit == 'Tiger':
+    elif spirit == 'Tiger':
-        npc.bonusactions.append("***Totemic Attunement: Tiger.*** While raging, if you move at least 20 feet in a straight line toward a Large or smaller target right before making a melee weapon attack against it, you make an additional melee weapon attack against it.")
+        npc.append(BonusAction("Totemic Attunement: Tiger", "While raging, if you move at least 20 feet in a straight line toward a Large or smaller target right before making a melee weapon attack against it, you make an additional melee weapon attack against it.") )
-    elif npc.spirit == 'Wolf':
+    elif spirit == 'Wolf':
-        npc.bonusactions.append("***Totemic Attunement: Wolf.*** While raging, if you hit a Large or smaller creature with melee weapon attack, you knock it prone.")
+        npc.append(BonusAction("Totemic Attunement: Wolf", "While raging, if you hit a Large or smaller creature with melee weapon attack, you knock it prone.") )
     else:
         error("WTF?!?
-There is no Totem Spirit '" + str(npc.spirit) + "'")
+There is no Totem Spirit '" + spirit + "'")
 ```